Robinson Family Endows Multicultural Leadership Awards

 Jessica Elmore, associate director of diversity programs for the Alumni Association, said the Robinsons are a family of K-Staters who came from humble beginnings.
 She added that exposure to K-State has encouraged and inspired generations of their family.
 Elmore also said, through this program the Robinsons have committed to core values that include leadership, giving back, and leaving a legacy.

 Roy L. Robinson (B.S. ’70 milling science and management) was named the College of Agriculture Alumni Fellow in 2005 and has served on the dean and director’s advisory council.
-His father, Roy A. Robinson Jr., earned a degree in milling science in 1938.

 “If we are blessed with talents, wealth, knowledge, time and the like, it is expected that we use these well as a testament to our faith and toward the benefit of others,” said the younger Robinson.
 “This is our way of bringing recognition and celebration to those who have continued the legacy of leadership toward the ‘common good’ while students at Kansas State University.”